 Covering climate change

-The content below was created by Media Helping Media (MHM) as part of the Fojo Media Institute's contribution to the AGILE project, which is a partnership of seven global organisations.
-The project aims to enhance independent journalism worldwide, particularly through innovation and tools.
+The content below was created by Media Helping Media (MHM) as part of the Fojo Media Institute's contribution to the AGILE project, which aims to enhance independent journalism worldwide, particularly through innovation and tools.
 More than 2,000 students from approximately 30 universities in 13 countries will participate in the project.
 Below are the resources created by MHM for the 'Closing the climate coverage gap' strand of the initiative.
 The project runs from 2025 to 2028.

 Workshop: Climate change